XxAcielxX/arch-plasma-install/README.md

 # Arch Linux with KDE Plasma Installation Guide (UEFI & MBR)

-Hello everyone, This is my guide for installing minimal Arch Linux with KDE Plasma Desktop Environment.
-In this guide we will go step by step on how I install my Arch System and set everything up from scratch for a stable & healthy OS.
+Hello everyone, This is my guide for installing Arch Linux with KDE Plasma.
+In this guide, we will go step by step on how to  do so.
 </br>

 ## Table of Contents